Everything you can do

 Deep Research

-The core feature — full structured reports backed by real web sources.
+The core feature — full structured reports backed by web sources, uploaded files, or earlier research.

 What is Deep Research

-Deep Research is a specialised workflow that spends 10–15 minutes to plan, search, read, and write a full report with verified citations.
+Deep Research is a specialised workflow that plans, reads, and writes a full report with inspectable evidence.
+Runtime depends on the task: a focused file analysis may finish quickly, while a broad web research run can take much longer.
 Unlike a single-shot chat reply, it actively:

 How to trigger it